-If there’s one thing we’ve learned from successful women we’ve interviewed over the past few years, it’s that you don’t reach success unless you set goals and work hard.
-While grit, dedication, and confidence are traits that all successful women share, we need to set goals, establish habits and get sponsors for ourselves if we want to triumph in our career.
+If there’s one thing we’ve learned from successful women we’ve interviewed over the past few years, it’s that you don’t reach success unless you set.
+While grit, dedication, and confidence are traits that all successful women share, we need to also establish habits and get sponsors for ourselves if we want to triumph in our career.

 Keep reading for 5 habits of the most successful female leaders.

 1. Successful Women Go After Their Dreams Now

 Success isn’t handed to us on a silver platter.
 As great as that would be, real life doesn’t usually work that way.
 Even the most successful women didn’t get from point A to Z in one night, so why should we?
 To achieve our goals, we have to put in the work necessary to reap the results.
 Whether you want to start your own business, get another degree, or cultivate a new passion, the time is now.
 The beginning is the most difficult part of the journey, so congratulate yourself for doing just that.

 The key to accomplishing your goals is not just visualizing them but also writing them down and investing towards achieving them.

 Ellevest, the tech-enabled investment and planning company built by, for, and with women put out a report last year that explores how women and men feel about money, power, equality, and their opportunities to get ahead.
 In the study, Ellevest asked 2,000 American professional women and men about everything from gender pay and investing gaps to the role that their values play in their personal and professional lives.
 Key findings: